About this project

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 One 'Mini Milli' stool - a one-sixth scale replica in any colour.
-Supplied in a protective case.Estimated delivery:Ships within the UK only
+Supplied in a protective case.Estimated delivery:Only ships to: United Kingdom

 One kids 'Milli' stool in any of the standard colours (mentioned in the main text to the left).
-UK delivery included in the price.Estimated delivery:Ships within the UK only
+UK delivery included in the price.Estimated delivery:Only ships to: United Kingdom

 One 'Milli' stool in any of the standard colours (mentioned in the main text to the left).
-UK delivery included in the price.Estimated delivery:Ships within the UK only
+UK delivery included in the price.Estimated delivery:Only ships to: United Kingdom

 - (31 days)